-Changing the Cycle Foundation, Inc. was founded in 2009.
-We are a 501(c)3 non-profit organization that focus on the family structure.
-We are committed to building stronger families.
+Changing the Cycle Foundation, Inc. begun September, 2009.
+We are a 501(c)3 non-profit organization that focus on building families economically, mentally/emotionally, and physically.

 Our core values

-Building stronger family structures through our Financial Fitness Clinic and Empowerment Workshops.
-Collaborate with community agencies, programs, and providers to provide Supportive group services for emotional and mental wellness.
+Building stronger family structures through our Financial Fitness Clinic and Empowerment Workshops, and collaborate with community agencies, programs, and providers to provide Supportive group services for emotional and mental wellness.
 Encourage and support academic success among teenage parents

 “Our organization’s mission is to provide parenting education, to advocate parental support for teenage parents, and related support services that will strengthen and stabilize the family structure.”